 In very limited cases surgery is necessary but this is rare rather than common.
 Low back surgery is highly invasive and carries a certain degree of risk hence should be considered as a last resort, after exhausting all conservative measures such as Chiropractic.

-For those that have been advised low back surgery is their only option, think again and get a second opinion from a Chiropractor.
+For those that have been advised low back surgery is their only option, exercise your option and seek a second opinion from a Chiropractor.